-Courses in S3 provide continuity from S2 using Curriculum for Excellence (CfE) Levels and Benchmark statements.
-CfE Level 2 is typically covered in S2.
-In S3 there is a focus on CfE Level 4 which equates to SQA National 4 qualifications and increasing SQA National 5 course content.
+Courses in S3 provide continuity from S2 using Curriculum for Excellence (CfE) Working Levels.
+In S3 there is a focus on CfE Level 4 which equates to SQA National 4 standards and increasing work at SQA National 5 standards.

 Tracking and reporting are based around CfE Level 4 in S3.